-- Financed emissions are always calculated by multiplying an attribution factor (specific to that asset class) by the emissions of the counterparty. - The attribution factor is defined as the share of total annual GHG emissions of the borrower or investee that is allocated to the loans or investments. - The attribution factor is calculated by determining the share of the outstanding amount of loans and investments of a financial institution over the total equity and debt of the company, project, etc., that the financial institution invested in.
+A. Financed emissions are always calculated by multiplying an attribution factor (specific to that asset class) by the emissions of the counterparty.

+B. The attribution factor is defined as the share of total annual GHG emissions of the borrower or investee that is allocated to the loans or investments.

+C. The attribution factor is calculated by determining the share of the outstanding amount of loans and investments of a financial institution over the total equity and debt of the company, project, etc., that the financial institution invested in.

-In the specific case of Islamic financial institutions, we adapt the above attribution approach to the nature of IFI asset classes, to the types of financial contracts used and to the nature of the proceeds.
+In the specific case of Islamic financial institutions, the above attribution approach was adapted to the nature of IFI asset classes, the types of financial contracts used and the nature of the proceeds.

+Chapter I.II

-Chapter 1.2: Main assets classes in Islamic financial institutions
+Main assets classes in Islamic financial institutions

-In this second chapter, we discuss the main asset classes covered in the Islamic finance industry (Figure 2).
+This second chapter discusses the main asset classes covered in the Islamic finance industry (Figure 2).
 The data on the asset classes were compiled through desk research covering the principal markets where Islamic financial institutions operate (Cf. Appendix A for further details).